Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 {% endraw %}

 To explain this a bit further we take the scenario of Alice wanting to send a message to Bob.
-The circuit required for this uses 3 qubits.
+The circuit required for teleportation uses 3 qubits.
 On line one we have the message qubit (qMessage), on line two we have Alice's qubit (qAlice), and on the last line we have Bob's qubit (qBob).

 1. Entangle qAlice and qBob.
 This is done with an H and a CNOT gate where qAlice is the control.
 2. qMessage is entangled with qAlice.